Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Very few.

-I can't even think of any of it.
+I can't even think of any.

 The big show?

-But he gave the big show hell too.
+But he gave the big show hell, too.

 He told him to lose weight.